Game Design Praxiology Group

 Dr. Annakaisa Kultima, Aalto University

 Dr. Annakaisa Kultima has led several academic and industry projects and teams throughout the past two decades.
-Kultima is currently a postdoctoral researcher at Aalto University School of Arts, Design and Architecture.
-She has been publishing over 80 academic papers on game design, industry trends and development cultures since 2006.
+Kultima is part of the teaching faculty at Aalto University School of Arts, Design and Architecture.
+She has been publishing over 100 academic papers on game design, industry trends and development cultures since 2006.
 She has been teaching and studying game design and development in several universities in Finland and Sweden as well as touring as a visiting lecturer around the world including universities in the US, China, Denmark, South Korea and Japan.
 Her research is concentrating on game development cultures, creativity, game industry trends, and game jams.
 Kultima is an active member of the game ecosystem in Finland and internationally: she is working as a judge in several game competitions, running game jams as well as curating exhibitions on games.
 She is also a member of the founding team of The Finnish Museum of Games, CEO of MurMurious company working on playful spaces, products and services, and the co-founder of non-profit organization Finnish Game Jam advocating the game making hobby and indie cultures in Finland.

-Solip is a doctoral student at Aalto University School of Arts, Design, and Architecture – Department of Media, with her current research interest is focused on digital game production, work culture, and immigrants/expats.
-Solip have two master degree: one from Carnegie Mellon University in the USA (Master of Entertainment Technology), and Aalto University in Finland (Master of Arts).
-She have also co-authored several books and reports introducing Finnish startup ecosystems to Korean entrepreneurs and investors.
+Solip is a doctoral researcher at Aalto University School of Arts, Design, and Architecture – Department of Art and Media, with her current research interest focused on immigrants and expatriates in the video game industry and game development cultures.
+She is also the author and artist of “Game Expats Story” comic series, and have two master degrees: one from Carnegie Mellon University in the USA (Master of Entertainment Technology), and Aalto University in Finland (Master of Arts) where she was announced as the winner of Game Thesis Competition 2020 by Finnish Game Research Society.

 Ville is a doctoral researcher at the Centre of Excellence in Game Culture Studies at Tampere University, and a researcher at the Aalto University Department of Arts and Media.
 His research interests include hybrid play, tabletop games, (game) design research, post-digital culture, game jams, and game-based learning.
 In his dissertation Ville is studying hybrid experiences in contemporary tabletop game culture.
 Ville has published several games, including board game on a famous tv-show Duudsonit.
 He has authored several research articles on different topics of game studies, in addition to teaching games and design in multiple academic courses.
 Ville was the main organizer for Ropecon Academic Seminar during 2018-2021, and has been a board member of Finnish Game Jam since 2017, in addition to being a co-founder of Murmurious oy, a company behind the playful interactive seats MurMurs.

 Laura is a quantum physicist and game developer whose research is conducted between the Computer Science and Applied Physics departments at the Aalto University School of Science.
 She is exploring the use of interactive art, such as playful installations and games, in order to solve and explore active research problems in the framework of quantum technologies.
-Laura is particularly intrigued by the development process of quantum physics-related games (quantum games) and the ways in which games may be developed to both communicate quantum physical phenomena and also aid in the study of quantum sciences.
+Laura is particularly intrigued by the development process of quantum physics related games (quantum games) and the ways in which games may be developed to both communicate quantum physical phenomena and also aid in the study of quantum sciences.
 Laura’s aim is to identify design constraints and to deepen the understanding of the design process of quantum games.
 For some years she has been organising events like Quantum Game Jam, where quantum games are developed over the course of a weekend, and Fun in Theory, which introduces theoretical physics studies to new physics and maths students.
 Through these experiences Laura has learnt how best to introduce quantum physics to people and help them connect quantum physics to their projects in a meaningful way.
 In her research, Laura is also interested in identifying the ways in which art and visualisation can be used to communicate quantum physics and possibly make quantum physical phenomena more tangible for all of us.
 This translates to projects like QMoss, an outdoor art installation discussing biodiversity, bio-materials, sustainability and quantum technologies through wood construction and moss.
-Laura earned her Master of Science in theoretical physics from the University of Waterloo, through the Perimeter Scholars International program; completed pedagogical studies at the University of Turku; studied quantum foundations in the research group of Turku Quantum Technology and she is also a computer science master student majoring in game design at the University of Turku.
+Laura earned her Master of Science in theoretical physics from the University of Waterloo, through the Perimeter Scholars International program; completed pedagogical studies at the University of Turku; studied quantum foundations in the research group of Turku Quantum Technology and is finishing her Master’s degree in Interaction Design and Gamification at the University of Turku.

-Edward Morrell is a doctoral student in the Department of Media and Art at the Aalto University School of Arts, Design and Architecture.
+Edward Morrell is a doctoral researcher in the Department of Art and Media at the Aalto University School of Arts, Design and Architecture.
 His research explores speculative approaches to videogames, utilising design fiction and (pre-/post-)production art to further explore games as art alongside experimental game design and asset creation.
 He holds an MSc in Internet and Game Studies and a BA in Design for Digital Media, and works as an independent artist, freelance designer and fictional developer.

 Heikka Valja is an art educator, designer and a researcher conducting his research in the field of art and art education.
 His research interests include games and pragmatist aesthetics, game design education and game art and he is fascinated by all kinds of games and game-like activities, digital and non-digital.
 Heikka is the head of games program in Helsinki Vocational College where he teaches game art and design and works as the WorldSkills expert for 3D digital game art.
 He has taught graphic technology, digital art, and game design in Aalto University from 2009.